Fall Under the Spell of New & Established Literary Voices:

 Poetry, Prose, Interviews & Book Reviews

-COR's Spring '25 Issue Launch has Arrived, Featuring:
+COR's Latest Issue (Spring '25) has Launched, Featuring:

 Jasmine An, Sara Baker, Anemone Beaulier, Rachel Becker, Veronica Bettencourt, Michelle R. Brady, Liona T. Burnham, Sarah Crowley Chestnut, Ryan Collins, Maryann Corbett, Barbara Duffey, Kevin Durkin, Kaitlin Dyer, Stevie Edwards, Kerry James Evans, Jordan E. Franklin, Joanna Godley, Anne Graue, Audrey Hall, Briggs Helton, Melissa Joplin Higley, Mai-Linh K. Hong, Whittney Jones, Alice Kim, Jean L. Kreiling, Susanna Lang, Amy Lemmon, Xiaoly Li, Nathan Alling Long, Angie Macri, Calista Malone, Robert McDowell, Joshua McKinney, Susie Meserve, Sarah Fawn Montgomery, Sam New, Christian Paulisich, Ann Marie Potter, Erica Reid, Anthony Robinson, Nicholas Samaras, Carrie Shipers, Sandra Simonds, Linda Stern, Alison Swan, Donna Vorreyer, Will Wells, Mat Wenzel, Amie Whittemore, and Amy Wright

-Fall '24 Issue Featuring: Mary Ardery, Ned Balbo, Melissa Balmain,Sal Bardo, Patricia Behrens, Dustin Brookshire, Ralph Burns, Elijah Burrell, Jacob Butlett, Puneet Dutt, Anna M. Evans, Robert Elliot Fox, Nicole Caruso Garcia, Sara Henning, Emerson Henry, M.B.
+Also Enjoy Our Past Fall '24 Issue, Featuring: Mary Ardery, Ned Balbo, Melissa Balmain,Sal Bardo, Patricia Behrens, Dustin Brookshire, Ralph Burns, Elijah Burrell, Jacob Butlett, Puneet Dutt, Anna M. Evans, Robert Elliot Fox, Nicole Caruso Garcia, Sara Henning, Emerson Henry, M.B.
 McLatchey, Juliet McDaniel,Clare Rossini, David J. Rothman, Jackie Sabbagh,Alexis Sears, Julie Wade, Anton Yakovlev, and Maury Zeff

 Brought to You by SIU-C's Graduate School of Literature, Writing & Digital Humanities